TURF optimization

 Items configuration

-The Items configuration menu allows you to customize how items are included or excluded in portfolios with two settings: Include in analysis and Force in all portfolios.
+The Items configuration menu allows you to control which items are included or excluded in the TURF analysis using two options.

 Highlighting the Items Configuration Setting in the user interface.